ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The order in which the children of an object appear in the resultant nodelist is not stipulated, since JSON objects are unordered.
-Children of an array appear in array order in the resultant nodelist.
+Children of an array are ordered by their array index in the resultant nodelist.

 ##### Existence Tests {#extest}
 {: unnumbered}